 (UPDATE – We’re currently raising investment.
 Drop us a line if you’re a professional investor and interested in helping a smart, innovative, data-driven company reach its potential.
 My email address is in most of the screengrabs.)

 UPDATE 3 – Neil is being asked to speak about this campaign at various events and conferences.
-So far it’s been really well received, with audiences describing it as hilarious and insightful (honest!).
-Drop us a line if you’re interested.
+So far it’s been really well received, with audiences in four different countries describing it as insightful and genuinely useful (honest!).
+Drop us a line if you’re interested in .

 So, here’s the TL;DR version.

 50,000 people have received an email in their inbox with the subject line: “I’m wearing a [YOUR COMPANY] t-shirt!”.

 How could they not open that…?

 When they opened it, this is what they saw.

 We built a system that sent this engaging sales email out to tens of thousands of people, each featuring a personalised image, letting them know that we made it really easy for them to great quality merchandise for their team or event.
 Read on to find out how we did it….

 how we created the “best cold email ever”